qwx9/notes/net/algorithms/text/exact.index.md

 	…a→a→b→a→b→a→a→b→$
 	      ↘ $

-Again, W ∈ S if W is readable in the suffix tree, starting from the root.
+Again, P ∈ S if P is readable in the suffix tree, starting from the root.

 	In the example, if we ask aba ∈?
 S, it is in tree, therefore it's true.

-In addition to finding prefixes, the W node's children are all the suffixes in S for which W is their prefix.
+In addition to finding prefixes, the P node's children are all the suffixes in S for which P is their prefix.
-This gives us directly all the positions of W in S.
+This gives us directly all the positions of P in S.

 	abaababaab$
 	===